 Subtitles benefit everyone, whether you’re hearing impaired, on a noisy train, or trying to keep the TV down so you don’t bother your neighbours.

-So why then does so much video content still lack subtitles?
+So why does so much video content still lack subtitles?

-I rely on subtitles and my bugbear is that a lot of videos don’t have them, which means I miss out a lot.
+I rely on subtitles.
+My bugbear is that a lot of videos don’t have them.
+Which means I miss out a lot.
 Automated speech recognition is not always accurate.
-People think 'that’s good enough', and it’s not.
-It’s not always good enough.
+People think it's good enough, but it's not always good enough.

-(Tip: on the topic of subtitled content, check out charity Scope’s overview of the best VOD services for accessibility).
+(Check out Scope’s overview of the best VOD services for accessibility).

-In a similar example to subtitles, providing a number of different ways to contact a company benefits a huge array of people, from people with anxiety or hearing impairments, to those who’d rather get quick-fire answers from a chatbot than join a long phone queue.
+A great example is providing different ways to contact a company.
+It benefits a huge array of people.
+From people with anxiety or hearing impairments, to those who’d rather get quick answers from a chatbot.
+Rather than join a long call queue.

 Voice control and subtitles hold huge potential